ietf-rats-wg/eat/draft-ietf-rats-eat.md

 That is, the same, equivalent or better hardware defenses, access controls, key generation and such must be used.

-# Unprotected JWT Claims-Sets {#UJCS}

-This is simply the JSON equivalent of an Unprotected CWT Claims-Set {{UCCS.Draft}}.

-It has no protection of its own so protections must be provided by the protocol carrying it.
-These are extensively discussed in {{UCCS.Draft}}.
-All the security discussion and security considerations in {{UCCS.Draft}} apply to UJCS.

-(Note: The EAT author is open to this definition being moved into the UCCS draft, perhaps along with the related CDDL.
-It is place here for now so that the current UCCS draft plus this document are complete.
-UJCS is needed for the same use cases that a UCCS is needed.
-Further, JSON will commonly be used to convey Attestation Results since JSON is common for server to server communications.
-Server to server communications will often have established security (e.g., TLS) therefore the signing and encryption from JWS and JWE are unnecssary and burdensome).

 # Detached EAT Bundles {#DEB}

 A detached EAT bundle is a structure to convey a fully-formed and signed token plus detached claims set that relate to that token.